morten-krogh/trlmdb/Replicator.md

 2.

-"time" - local_has_key_value - local_knows_that_remote_has_key_value - time - key - value
+"time" - flag - time - key - value

-local is the sender of the message. remote is the receiver of the message.
+flag is "tt", "tf", "ft", or "ff" where f is false and t is true.

-local_has_key_value is true or false.
-It is true if the sender knows the key and value for the time stamp.
+The first boolean in the flag describes whether the sender knows the key/value for the time stamp.

-local_knows_that_remote_has_key_value is true or false.
-It is true if the sender knows that the receiving node knows the key and value for the time stamp.
+The second boolean describes whether the sender knows that the receiver has the key/value for the time stamp.

+The end goal of the two communicating nodes is to get into the "tt" state for both nodes.

 time is the 20 byte time stamp.